jdonahue94/Jake_Donahue_Portfolio/README.md

 <img src="https://github.com/jdonahue94/DonnyDoesDataScience1/blob/main/visualizations/nooutliarz.PNG?raw=true" width="500" height="300" />

 #### Note
 I've decided to delete only two observations as they are blatant outliers (extremely large areas for very low prices).
 The training data probably contains additional outliers, however, removing all outliers may actually negatively impact our model if ever outliers were present in the test data.
-Instead of removing all outliers, I'll train our model to be robust on them.
+Instead of removing all outliers, I'll address skewed data in later sections and train our model to be robust on outliers.

+### Skewness & Kurtosis
+Skewness measures the degree of distortion from the symmetrical bell curve or the normal distribution.
+A symmetrical or normal distribution will have a skewness of 0.
+Skewness between -0.5 and 0.5 is considered fairly symmetrical.
+Skewness between -1 and -0.5 or between 0.5 and 1 is considered moderately skewed.
+Skewness less than -1 or greater than 1 is considered highly skewed.

+* `Positive Skewness` - when the tail on the right side of the distribution is longer or fatter.
+The mean and median will be greater than the mode.
+* `Negative Skewness` - is when the tail of the left side of the distribution is longer or fatter than the tail on the right side.
+The mean and median will be less than the mode.

+Kurtosis is used to describe/measure the extreme values in one versus the other tail.
+It is actually the measure of outliers present in the distribution.
+High kurtosis in a data set is an indicator that data has heavy tails or outliers.
+Low kurtosis in a data set is an indicator that data has light tails or lack of outliers.

 ### Handling Missing Values
 There are many ways data can end up with missing values.
 For example, a 2 bedroom house would not include a data point indicating the size of a third bedroom.
 Python libraries represent missing numbers as NaN which is short for "not a number".
 Most libraries (including scikit-learn) will give you an error if you try to build a model using data with missing values.